Which planets are close to the Moon?

 • Saturn is distinguished by its golden color

 To determine the proximity of objects or identify them based on their precise location, use the free stargazing apps: Sky Tonight or Star Walk 2.
+Learn more about the free apps. rocky planets may be useful to differentiate them.

 Application for sky observation